KiLLr29/zabbix/Exchange 2016 - Mailboxes/ReadMe.txt

 Zabbix Version Minimum is 4.0, Built on 4.4

-(Template Version 1.0.1)
+(Template Version 1.0.2)

-Current: Version 1.0.1
+Current: Version 1.0.2
-Notes: Did not have comma after (mailboxpercentage) or (archivepercentage).
-Caused errors for Trigger Prototype creation.
+Notes: Did not have Trigger "{#MAILALIAS} | 2% Abnormal On-Line Archive Growth Since Last Check" setup

-Version: 1.0
+(PS Script Version 1.1
-Notes: Current Release
+Notes: Added calculation fix for arguments "mailboxpercentage" & "archivepercentage" to use 2 decimal place values for triggers to correctly update.

 OK, this template uses the following: